The 6 c’s of success for c-suite execs

 “A huge amount of competitive advantage is coming down to the ability for organisations to invent, inculcate or leverage exponential technologies - the kind that can actually assist them to make leaps in business model.”

-With the age of artificial intelligence, machine to machine communications, and deep learning, upon us Mitchell said the days of “proceduralised work” is eroding for people.
+With the age of artificial intelligence, machine-to-machine communications, and deep learning upon us, Mitchell said the days of “proceduralised work” is eroding for people.

-“Increasingly, the role of what people contribute has very little to do with procedural work and a huge amount to do with how they contribute those more ‘human discretionary capacities’ - their collaboration, empathy; creativity, resilience and agility.”
+“Increasingly, the role of what people contribute has very little to do with procedural work and a huge amount to do with how they contribute those more ‘human discretionary capacities’ - their collaboration, empathy, creativity, resilience and agility.”

 He explained there’s a “dynamic interplay” between exponential technologies and human potential.